totten/hyde/README.md

 Mr. Hyde is the evil version of Dr. [Jekyll](https://jekyllrb.com/).
 You can create Markdown files and store them in a git repo... but display them as pages in a Drupal site.
+This allows you to use Drupal's general layout engine (themes and blocks) while tracking content in Git/Github/etc.

 # Install the module